 - Phyllo (also spelled filo) dough is tissue-thin pastry dough.
 It is used in many Greek and Middle Eastern dishes.
 Phyllo dough can be used as a substitute for strudel dough or for other pastry wrappers, such as turnovers or spring rolls.

 - Puff pastry dough and phyllo dough are very different.
-In some cases, you could use them interchngebly – like for a pie crust or struddle.
+In some cases, you could use them interchangeably – like for a pie crust or strudel.
 But for things that are very fluffy and flaky- like Baklava – you’d definitely want to use Phyllo dough.

 - Phyllo dough is lower in fat than puff pastry – but if you use a lot of butter or margarine between the phyllo layers, it might even-out.
 Another option is to use a light spray of olive oil instead.

 Personally, I prefer to use puff pastry for typical things like pie shells or stuffed pockets, because: